microsoft/entref-spring-boot/infrastructure/README.md

 ## Auto Scaling

 - The app service uses auto scaling.
-- When the CPU usage for an instance exceeds 70%, the app will automatically be scaled to add another compute instance, up to up to 5 instances.
+- When the CPU usage for an instance exceeds 70%, the app will automatically be scaled to add another compute instance, up to 5 instances.
 This limit can be changed based on requirements.
 - When memory usage for an instance exceeds 70%, the app will automatically be scaled to add another compute instance, up to 5 instances.
 This limit can be changed based on requirements.
 - The minimum number of instances is set to 1.
 This means that if the memory used on an instance is less, the instances will be scaled down automatically.